 Stallion Performance Test

 The evaluation of the free jumping provides the only information on own performance.
 Stallion performance testing is the first official assessment of own performance.
 The stallion performance test system has been thoroughly reformed in 2016.
 The test may be completed on station (50-day test) or by combining 14-day on-station testing and competition tests.
+In 2022, the 14-day station test will be reduced to 3 days for the first time as a short assessment test in a pilot project.

 Stallion Book Registration